 Below are some great picks for personalised custom leather collars with name from different states across Australia.

-This beautiful tan leather dog collar is hand-made in Alice Springs with optional personalisation to add your dog’s name.
+This beautiful vegetable tan leather dog collar is hand-made in New South Wales with optional personalisation to add your dog’s name.

 Plain Leather Collars

-Like it plain?
-Check out the beautiful plain leather dog collars below.
+Like it simple?
+Take a look at the gorgeous plain leather dog collars below.

 Pink Leather Dog Collars from Murwillumbah, NSW